krativiti/anikatsu/README.md

 ## Acknowledgements

-./API Folder is Modified Version of [riimuru/gogoanime-api](https://github.com/riimuru/gogoanime-api) according to the need of the website.
+This website uses Modified Version of [riimuru/gogoanime-api](https://github.com/riimuru/gogoanime-api)

 ## Requirements
 --> **Before running check check if there is an .htaccess file or not in root dir (usually hidden)**
 <br>
---> Php environment (use .htaccess must be enabled in localhost) or Directly Upload the code on php supported hosting (No editing Required Just Upload and Enjoy)
+--> Php environment or Directly Upload the code on php supported hosting (No editing Required Just Upload and Enjoy)
 <br>
 --> **To Update Website Info (Such as Name, Logo, Favicon, Socials) Edit ./_config.php file**